 You should be able to feel them, but they should have padding on them.
 If they’re sticking out too much, then your dog needs to eat more.
 Conversely, if you have to dig through fat to get to them, then they need to cut back on their kibble.

-If you’re careful about how much you feed your pup, you shouldn’t have issues with their weight.
+If you’re careful about how much you’re feeding your pup, you shouldn’t have issues with their weight.
 Still, it’s easy to calibrate their diet to deal with problems in either direction.

 When to Switch From Puppy to Adult Food